WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/plugins-background.md

 # Plugins Background

-The primary means of extending WordPress remains the plugin, see [Plugin Basics](https://developer.wordpress.org/plugins/the-basics/) for more details on developing plugins for WordPress.
-The quick start is to create a new directory in `wp-content/plugins/` to hold your plugin code, for this example you can call it `myguten-plugin`.
+The primary means of extending WordPress is the plugin.
+WordPress' [Plugin Basics](https://developer.wordpress.org/plugins/the-basics/) documentation provides for more details on building a plugin.
+The quickest way to start is to create a new directory in `wp-content/plugins/` to hold your plugin code, for this example you can call it `myguten-plugin`.

 Inside of this new directory, create a file called `myguten-plugin.php` which is the server-side code that runs when your plugin is active.
 For now place the following in that file: